 Non-Benefitted Employees are those individuals who work less than 20 hours per week, and may be assigned a work schedule in advance or may work on an as-needed basis.
-Non-Benefitted Employees also include those whose expected length of service is less than six months or whose work schedule is intermittent or irregular.
+Non-Benefitted Employees also include those whose expected length of service is less than three months or whose work schedule is intermittent or irregular.
 Non-Benefitted Employees are not eligible for most Tower benefits, although they are eligible for such benefits as workers’ compensation and disability insurance.

 Non-exempt employees who work over 8 hours in a day or over 40 hours in a work week are entitled to receive overtime pay.

 Exempt employees are not entitled to receive overtime compensation.
 Exempt employees are salaried executive, administrative, and professional employees.